Can Language Models Handle a Non-Gregorian Calendar? The Case of the Japanese wareki: How well do English-centric and Japanese-centric LMs handle ?

 \paragraph{Settings.} This task evaluates the ability to convert years between the Gregorian calendar and \wareki.
-For example, an LM prompted ``In the Japanese calendar, 1804 corresponds to Bunka 1.
+We constructed a dataset of corresponding Gregorian and \wareki years for the Meiji (1868–1912), Taisho (1912–1926), Showa (1926–1989), and Heisei (1989–2019) eras.
+In this task, an LM prompted ``In the Japanese calendar, 1804 corresponds to Bunka 1.
 In the Japanese calendar, 1992 corresponds to'' should output ``Heisei 4''.\footnote{For fairness across eras, one-shot examples are from eras not included in our evaluation, e.g., Bunka, Koka, or Tenpo.}

 For each era, we measure conversion accuracy in both directions.
 For Gregorian targets, accuracy is defined as: $\frac{1}{N} \sum_{i=1}^N \mathbbm{1}(\hat{y}_i = y_i)$, where $\hat{y}_i$ and $y_i$ are the predicted and target Gregorian year for instance $i$, $N$ the number of instances, and $\mathbbm{1}$ the indicator function.
 For \wareki{} targets, accuracy is defined as: $\frac{1}{N} \sum_{i=1}^N \mathbbm{1}(\hat{E}_i = E_i \land \hat{x}_i = x_i)$, where $E_i$ and $x_i$ are the target era and year in the era (e.g. ``Heisei'' and ``4'' in ``Heisei 4''), and $\hat{E}_i$ and $\hat{x}_i$ are the corresponding model predictions.